17 August 2020

 We expect employers to carry on implementing social distancing measures, and to support our members when they are enforcing them with customers.

-As always, if you are an Usdaw member and have any concerns about your safety at work, please contact your workplace rep or local official.
+As always, if you are an Usdaw member and have any concerns about your safety at work, please contact your workplace rep or local official

 You may currently be ‘furloughed’ under the Job Retention Scheme if your workplace is closed or you are unable to work.
-If you are put on furlough status, your pay may be reduced to 80% of your average earnings.
+If you are on furlough status, your pay may be reduced to 80% of your average earnings.
 Your employer can only claim if you were on their PAYE payroll on or before 19 March 2020, and they had notified HMRC of your employment by that date.